MarkStringer/MarkStringer.github.io/_posts/EarlyAlpha.md

 And I'm going to be totally frank here.
 This book is also for me to get clear in my head and then on the page what managing software development projects is all about.

+## The structure of this book
+1. Context - who is this book for?
+Why did you pick up this book?
+2. Concrete practice - if you've pick up this book because you have been asked to delier an impossible project, or have asked someone else to deliver an impossible project, here's what you should do.
+3. Concepts - these are ideas that my concrete practice is based on.
+4. Conclusions - What have we learnedd?
+What should you do if you want to get better at delivering the impossible?
+What might be worthy of futher investigation?
+What should you do next?

 ## Why on earth did you pick up this book?